OrangeMakers/Skumfidus/BUILD.md

 ## Automatic Version Calculation

-We use Semantic Versioning (SemVer) for version numbers, calculated automatically based on commit history:
+We use GitVersion for Semantic Versioning (SemVer), calculated automatically based on commit history and tags:

 1. Major version: Incremented for breaking changes
 2. Minor version: Incremented for new features